Human Afazeli: Coaching career

-A few days before 2011, he became Iran U23 head coach to help the team reach London's Olympic qualification.
+In 2011, he became Iran U23's head coach to help the team reach London's Olympic qualification.
 He conducted and qualified the team for the next round in a play-off against Kyrgyzstan.
 Afazeli announced his resignation immediately after the second leg in Bishkek during the post-match press conference due to a "lack of support from the Iranian Olympic Committee and Football Federation of Iran."
 He was appointed Steel Azin's head coach on 27 June 2011. while Steel Azin was second on the table on the way to promotion to the top flight, FIFA voted to reduce 12 points out of the club due to their case with former coach Theodor Jung and his assistant.
-On 17 February 2012, Steel Azin and Afazeli decided to the part company due to their different views, as has been mentioned.
+On 17 February 2012, Steel Azin and Afazeli decided to part company due to their different views.

-On 20 September 2013, the Iranian Football Federation appointed Afazeli technical director of Iran national under-23 football team, to supervise the team progress and plans for upcoming Asian Championship in Oman which is the first ever championship of the age category in Asia.
+On 20 September 2013, the Iranian Football Federation appointed Afazeli as technical director of Iran national under-23 football team, to supervise the team progress and plans for the upcoming Asian Championship in Oman, the first ever championship of the age category in Asia.
 He later became the manager of the team after the resignation of Ali Reza Mansourian.
 The team was denied with clubs releasing 18 players and Afazeli took the second team to the tournament in January 2014 in Oman without any preparation camp and friendlies with 19 players in hand.
 They drew Japan 3–3 in the first match, lost 1–0 against Australia in an entertaining game and beat Kuwait 3 to 1 in the last game, fail to qualify for knock out stage only by goal difference.